Adult Tonsillectomy

 • A feeling like something is stuck in your throat

-A tonsillectomy is considered a safe procedure for adults.
+A tonsillectomy is considered safe for adults.
 But all surgery comes with risks.
-A 2014 report found that 1 in 5 adults who had their tonsils taken out had some kind of problem afterward.
-These included:
+These can include:

 • Infection.
-This is rare, but it’s a small risk with most surgeries.
+This is rare, but it’s a small risk with any surgery.

 • Pain

-• Take your pain medication as your doctor prescribed.
-The pain will be worse right after surgery -- it should start to go away after the first week.
-Almost everyone gets a sore throat.
-You may also hurt in your ear, neck, or jaw.
-Your doctor will let you know what medicines you can take for relief.
-Call your doctor if your pain gets worse instead of better.
+• Take your pain medication as prescribed.
+The pain will be worse right after surgery, but it should start to go away after the first week.
+Your doctor will let you know which medicines you can take for relief.
+Let them know if your pain gets worse instead of better.

 • Suck on ice cubes or ice pops to help with throat pain.

-Symptoms such as pain, snoring, and fever under 102 F are normal after surgery.
+Symptoms such as pain, snoring, and fever under 102 F can happen after a tonsillectomy.
 But call your doctor if you notice:

-• You have signs of dehydration: You don't have to pee often, and you feel weak, dizzy, lightheaded, or have a headache.
-This could mean you haven’t had enough fluids.
+• You don't have to pee often, and you feel weak, dizzy, lightheaded, or have a headache.
+This could mean you haven’t had enough fluids and are dehydrated.

 • You have a fever 102 F or higher.
 It may be a sign of infection.